athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Archetypes/Swordmaster.md

 ## Pathfinder Society Archetypes

 The following archetypes are uncommon, but are available to members of the Pathfinder Society.
-Qualifying characters with the archetype can select one of these dedication feats even if they have not gained three feats from the [[undefined]] archetype, and each of these archetypes' feats fulfills the [[Feats/Pathfinder Agent Dedication|Pathfinder Agent Dedication's]] special requirement despite not being from the Pathfinder agent archetype.
+Qualifying characters with the archetype can select one of these dedication feats even if they have not gained three feats from the [[PF2e Journals/Archetypes/Pathfinder Agent|Pathfinder Agent]] archetype, and each of these archetypes' feats fulfills the [[Feats/Pathfinder Agent Dedication|Pathfinder Agent Dedication's]] special requirement despite not being from the Pathfinder agent archetype.

 ## [[Feats/Swordmaster Dedication|Swordmaster Dedication]] Feat 6